Copyright You Are Not Alone PTSD BC. All rights reserved.

 So that is how we got here.
-Instead of killing myself, I decided to channel that anger into doing something right for every first responder who may follow in my footsteps.
-My goal is to ensure that they will get the help so many like me didn’t receive, and to honor those we lost, who fought a good fight, but could not fight any longer.
+Instead of killing myself, I decided to channel that anger into doing something positive for every first responder who may follow in my footsteps.
+My goal is to ensure that they will get the help so many, like me and others, didn’t receive and to honor those we lost, who fought a good fight, but could not fight any longer.

 Where do we go from here?
 Talk to your MLAs.
 Email them, email Minister Bond and cc the Premier, John Horgan and Shane Simpson Opposition Critic to Minister of Labor, and Andrew Weaver and of course Christy Clark.
 I believe 2017 will be our year, as both the Greens and the NDP have demonstrated they care about their First responders, but is up to us to remind them that we are essential to the citizens of BC.
 If you don’t get a response try again.
 The pile on the desk will make a statement.
 Tell them why you want a presumptive clause.
 Also check this page on our site, since it has some helpful tips as well.
-All I ask is please bcc me at firstname.lastname@example.org.
+All I ask is please bcc me at email@example.com.
 Your letters come in awfully handy at meetings with our elected officials when I drop the pile of emails on the desk in front of me.
-Rest assured, if you ask me not to share, yours will remain in confidence, and I never leave the behind because they already have a copy, they just didn't know I did.
+Rest assured, if you ask me not to share, yours will remain in confidence, and confidentiality is paramount in my Code of Ethics and what makes our group so successful.

 If any of you have special talents or want to participate in this cause, like start a rally or start of a political petition (following the BC Legislation Rules and Guidelines) please let me know!
 Online Petitions are not legal in BC, they will never see the inside of the Gallery.
 The Petition requires a specific preamble and MUST have original signatures.
 We would be glad to email you blank copy for you or your group to print off.

 To all of you who are also fighting the battle with PTSD, remember You are not alone, and PTSD was done TO YOU it does NOT DEFINE YOU!